 - Consider paying your own way on dates

-- Don't let someone into your home that you may be uncomfortable asking that person to leave
+- Don’t let someone into your home that you may be uncomfortable asking to leave your home

 - Be very aware of your limits when drinking or using drugs

 - Open your own drinks